bouazzaayyoub/medusa-pos-starter/README.md

 ## Try the Demo

+1. Install the Expo Go app on your phone or tablet from the [App Store](https://apps.apple.com/app/expo-go/id982107779) (iOS) or [Google Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent).

-Scan the QR code below with Expo Go to try the Medusa POS app on your device:
+2. Scan the QR code below using your device's camera app.
+This will open the Medusa POS app in Expo Go.

+**Note:** To fully experience the app, you'll need a live Medusa instance.
+If you don't have one, you can set up a new one using [Medusa Cloud](https://medusajs.com/pricing/?utm_source=agilo&utm_medium=referral&utm_campaign=medusa-pos).

 <div style="max-width: 200px;">